 from the plant’s base (at least a month after planting), allowing growth of side stems.

-When to Plant Late spring or Early Fall
+When to Plant Late spring or early fall during short days

-Harvesting Harvest when berries are ripe and colored.
+Harvesting Harvest is carried out when about 80% of the berries on the branch are ripe and colored, and almost all of the flowers have dropped.
 Cut back to just a couple of inches, to allow them to regrow.

 Resources